 How the Exclusion Affects the Tax Calculation

-If you claim the foreign earned income exclusion, you will pay tax at the rate that would have applied had you not claimed the exclusion.
-In other words, the federal income tax is calculated by first figuring the amount of income tax on your total income before taking the foreign earned income exclusion.
+You must still pay tax at the rate that would have applied had you not claimed the exclusion.
+In other words, your federal income tax is calculated by first figuring the amount of income tax on your total income, then taking the foreign earned income exclusion.

 The Maximum Exclusion

-The amount of foreign wages and salary a taxpayer can exclude each year is limited to actual foreign earned income or the annual maximum dollar limit, whichever is less.
-Since 2006 the Internal Revenue Service has annually adjusted for inflation the foreign earned income exclusion The exclusion is $104,100 for the 2018 tax year and it's increased to $105,900 in 2019.
+The amount of foreign wages and salary that a taxpayer can exclude each year is limited to actual foreign earned income or the annual maximum dollar limit, whichever is less.
+The Internal Revenue Service has annually adjusted the foreign earned income exclusion for inflation since 2006.
+It was $104,100 for the 2018 tax year and it's increased to $105,900 in 2019.

 The Prorated Exclusion

-Choosing any consecutive 12-month period to qualify for the foreign earned income exclusion under the physical presence test means that you may have to spread the exclusion amount over two tax years.
-You may have to pro-rate the maximum exclusion in a year.
+Choosing any consecutive 12-month period to qualify for the foreign earned income exclusion under the physical presence test means that you might have to spread the exclusion amount over two tax years.
+You'd have to pro-rate the maximum exclusion in each year.

 Use the number of days you were physically present in the foreign country during the tax year to pro-rate the maximum exclusion.
-Calculate the ratio of the number of days you were physically present in the foreign county—the numerator—to the number of days in the year, which is the denominator.
-The pro-rated exclusion amount may not exceed the maximum allowable exclusion.
+Calculate the ratio of the number of days that you were physically present in the foreign county—the numerator—to the number of days in the year, which is the denominator.
+The pro-rated exclusion amount can't exceed the maximum allowable exclusion.

 You might also qualify for a pro-rated exclusion if you intended to meet all the time requirements but left the country due to civil unrest.